MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 This exercise takes approximately **30** minutes.

+> **Note**: Some of the technologies used in this exercise are in preview or in active development.
+You may experience some unexpected behavior, warnings, or errors.

 ## Open Azure AI Foundry portal

 Let's start by signing into Azure AI Foundry portal.